Institutional Review Board

 D. Research approved by an off-campus IRB.

 Certain categories of research are eligible for an expedited review process, in which three members of the IRB will review the proposal.
 Research falling into this category will require more complete descriptions than research that is likely to be exempt, but because the research raises few, if any, ethical issues, these descriptions are usually short.
-Normally, an expedited review will be completed within 10 days.
+Normally, an expedited review will be completed in approximately three weeks.

 Research that presents no more than minimal risk to human participants may qualify for expedited review.
 Examples of risks that require review by the full IRB are specified in the section on Full Review (below).
 The assessment of risks requires evaluation of the specific circumstances of the proposed research, but research falling into the following categories often presents minimal risk: